Last reviewed 13 July 2020

-In its COVID-19 Recovery Strategy, the Government set out a three-step approach to bringing England gradually out of lockdown, with the first stage involving a return to the workplace for those who are unable to work from home.
-It has emphasised that this is dependent on employers and their staff agreeing that this can be done safely.
-In that context, it has produced a series of guidance document giving advice on how this aim can be achieved in various sectors and industries.
+In its Covid-19 Recovery Strategy, the Government set out a three-step approach to bringing England gradually out of lockdown, with the first stage involving a return to the workplace for those who are unable to work from home.
+It emphasised that this is dependent on employers and their staff agreeing that this can be done safely.
+In that context, the Government produced a series of guidance documents giving advice on how this aim can be achieved in various sectors and industries.

-This article aims to take the key principles out of Working safely during COVID-19 in or from a vehicle in order to provide a step-by-step practical guide for hauliers and other operators looking to understand how to work safely during the current pandemic.
-It offers guidance applicable to people who work from vehicles, including couriers, mobile workers, lorry drivers and those using on-site transit and work vehicles.
+Working safely during Covid-19 in or from a vehicle offers guidance to people who work from vehicles, including couriers, mobile workers, lorry drivers and those using on-site transit and work vehicles.

 Three points need to be made clear at the outset.

 Each business will need to translate this information into the specific actions it needs to take depending on the nature of the business including the size and type of business, how it is organised, operated, managed and regulated.

 Nothing indicated here supersedes an operator’s normal obligations relating to health and safety, non-discrimination and equalities legislation.

 In applying this guidance, account must be taken of agency workers and contractors as well as the organisation’s own employees.